How to Apply

 Receiving your I-20

 **During the COVID-19 health crisis, I-20s will be sent digitally by secure email** We will mail your I-20 via US Postal Service Airmail to the address indicated on your application at no charge.
 Regular USPS airmail generally takes 2-3 weeks to reach its destination.
 A tracking number is NOT provided for USPS Airmail.

 For students who would like more secure delivery, we also offer DHL Express Mail delivery services for a charge of $45*.
 Express Mail takes 5-7 business days and a tracking number will be provided.
 If you would like us to mail out your I-20 through Express Mail, please indicate it on your application and/or send us a request by email as well as payment for the service.
 We recommend Express Mail to applicants applying close to or after our application deadline.

 *Additional costs may apply for delivery to rural areas.
 We will contact you regarding the additional costs before sending your package if your address is considered a rural area.

 After receiving your I-20

-Upon receipt of your I-20, you will need to pay the $200 SEVIS (immigration database) fee online at https://www.fmjfee.com/i901fee/.
+Upon receipt of your I-20, you will need to pay the $350 SEVIS (immigration database) fee online at FMJFEE.com.
 Then you will need to make an appointment at the American Embassy/Consulate for a Student Visa interview.
-Please see our Visa Information page for more information on applying for an F-1 visa and tips for the interview.
+Go to Visa Information for more information on applying for an F-1 visa and tips for the interview.

 Prior to Leaving Home